A day doing bugger all in a city with bugger all to do.

 And with it being a hotel, there is a bar.
 Which, unsurprisingly, is full of Wales fans.
 So we have a beer and, well, we have another one.

-If you Google ‘things to do in Kayseri’, you will get a list of day trips to go on or ski resorts in the mountains.
+If you Google ‘things to do in Kayseri’, you will get a list of day trips, because there is bugger all to do here.
+You can go to ski resorts in the mountains.
 Yes skiing in Turkey, who knew?
 One of those trips will be Cappadocia.
 We are headed there on Sunday, but a few of the Red Wall have been out there today.
 Including Posh.
 Yes, regular readers might have noticed Posh and Becks have missed a few of the recent trips.
 They are back though.
 Unfortunately Becks is poorly today so Posh has left him doing his own personal ‘call to prayer’ on the ‘great white telephone’ in the room, and fucked off to Cappadocia without him.

 Normally people don’t bother drinking in hotels on these trips because they are so expensive, but they are just about the only place to drink.